erick-m-lean-analytics/Operations-Analytics-Portfolio/projects/automated-jit-planning/README.md

   - Output: [`Node_coordinates.csv`](./data/Node_coordinates.csv)

-  **1.2  Directed Edge (path) Construction:**
+  **1.2  Directed Edge (path) Construction - routing logic:**
 Defined the logical "From-To" connections between nodes to mathematically enforce the physical flow of the facility.
 By utilising Directed Edges, I ensured the routing engine strictly respects one-way aisle constraints and prevents illegal "backward" movements.

   - Output: [`From_To.csv`](./data/From_To.csv)

-  **1.3  Graph Visualisation:** Utilised the NetworkX library to build a Directed Graph (DiGraph) of the factory floor.
+  **1.3  Graph Visualisation of the shop-floor layout:** Utilised the NetworkX library to build a Directed Graph (DiGraph) of the factory floor.
 This allowed for visual verification of edge weights (distances) and flow directionality.
   - Script: [`factory_floor_layout.py`](./module/factory_floor_layout.py)
   - Output: [`Factory graph visualisation`](./output/factory_floor_layout_cartesian.png)